Jake Evans (ice hockey): International play

 Internationally, Evans first represented Hockey Canada as part of team Canada East at both the 2013 and 2014 iterations of the World Junior A Challenge.

 In December 2017, Evans was member of the Canadian national senior team that captured the Spengler Cup in Davos, Switzerland.

 Personal life

 Evans was born in Toronto, Ontario, to parents Wayne and Marilyn.
 His mother is a family physician with a practice in Mississauga while his father is a salesman.
 He has an older brother, Matthew, who works in finance, and two cousins who played college ice hockey at Cornell University.
 As a child, Evans played piano and earned his Grade 7 Royal Conservatory certificate.

 In June 2023, Evans got engaged to high school sweetheart Emily Flatley.
 They were married at the Luttrellstown Castle Resort located in Dublin, Ireland a year later.
 The couple welcomed twin boys in August 2025.

-He is the son-in-law of former winger Patrick Flatley who played a total of 14 NHL seasons most notably with the New York Islanders.
+He is the son-in-law of Patrick Flatley who played a total of 14 NHL seasons most notably with the New York Islanders.